-If you cannot adjust a mirror properly using the control switch, the mirror may need a coarse adjustment by repositioning the mirror arm and/ or rotating the mirror head.
+If you cannot adjust a mirror properly using the control switch, the mirror may need a coarse adjustment by rotating the mirror head.

-Mirror Head Pivot Lock

-Unscrew protective cap and loosen Allen head set screw to pivot mirror head.

-Allen Head Set Screw\ (Torque screw to 75-100 in/lbs)
+Mirror Head Pivot Lock Loosen Allen head set screw to pivot mirror head.
+(Torque 75-100 in/lbs)

-\Set screws may be located on the opposite side of the mirror arm.
+Set screws may be located on the opposite side of the mirror arm.
 Passenger side mirror is similar.